Posted on July 24, 2020

 There have been many such studies, with comparable results.

-Prayer is no more than thought, however it works.
-So if our positive thoughts help others what of our negative thoughts?
+Prayer is thought with good intention.
+So if our positive thoughts help others, what of our negative thoughts?
 What of our prejudices and dislike towards others?
 Even if negative thoughts are not expressed verbally it is possible they are causing harm to those who are the subject of those thoughts – which, in turn, may affect their behaviour.

 There is a quote which is attributed to Gautama Siddhartha, the Buddha, which says that: